April 10th, 2013 by Tyler Pringle

 Most golf bags contain the same things – a glove, some tees, a couple sleeves of balls, a divot tool, and a few ball markers.
 Scattered among the pockets, you might find a few random items like old receipts and a scorecard from 6 years ago.
 However, there are always a few things that we find ourselves wishing we had in our bags when we need them the most.
 They’re often overlooked, but keep these items handy and you’ll be glad to have them when the moment comes.

 If it’s broken, it can more than likely be repaired with tape.
 Did your old worn-out grip on your pitching wedge from 1972 just tear off the shaft?
 Tape it.
 Do you have a blister on your finger from practicing feverishly on the range before a round with your boss/father-in-law/someone-you-really-don’t-want-to-embarrass-yourself-in-front-of ?
 Tape it.
-Did the sole of your golf shoe suddenly fall off in an attempt to leave you rather than participate in what you call golf any longer?
+Did the sole of your golf shoe suddenly fall off, attempting to escape your rather pathetic version of a golf swing?
 Tape that sucker on for good.
 You’ll probably never go through an entire roll of tape in your entire golfing career, but you’ll be glad you have it when you need it.

 It’s a beautiful Sunday afternoon so you decide to hit the links.
 After 5 hours in the sun, you show up to work on Monday looking like a lobster.
 This is not the path to promotion.
 Keep a small bottle of sunscreen in your bag to protect yourself on unexpectedly warm days.
 Sunscreen does have a shelf life, so be sure to switch it out for a new one from time to time.
 Also, being the rough and rugged golfer you are, the bottle can tend to explode from the bag banging into things.
 Keep the bottle in a ziplock bag and in a separate pocket to prevent a mess.